 1. Create a list of reasons you want to lose weight

-Those who are most successful at losing weight after 40 do it when they have a very clear reason why they want to do it.
+Those who are most successful at losing weight after 40 do it when they have a very clear reason why they want to get leaner.
 Maybe you've been watching the scale creep up a pound or two every year and are ready to nix bad habits, or you've been given a wake-up call by your doctor that it's time to get serious about how your weight is impacting your overall health.
 “You need to have a mental awakening that puts you in a state of readiness to change.
-If you’re not engaged mentally, it’s not happening,” says Pamela Peeke, MD, author of The Hunger Fix.
+If you’re not engaged mentally, it’s not happening,” says Pamela Peeke, M.D., author of The Hunger Fix.

-2. Re-think your nutrients
+2. Balance your plate

 There are different methods for practicing intermittent fasting, including the 16:8 diet, which restricts eating to an 8-hour window and fasting for a 16-hour period.
 Studies have shown that intermittent fasting can not only be beneficial for weight loss, but it can also help you get prediabetes and diabetes under control.

-6. Eat fewer calories, more frequently
+5. Eat fewer calories, more frequently

 Increased insulin resistance might leave you feeling hungrier.
 Dividing up your food into three moderately sized meals and one to two small snacks will keep your blood sugar levels steady while combatting the urge to nibble on junk, Largeman-Roth says.
 Piling your plate with more low-calorie, high-volume foods—like fruits and vegetables—can help fill you up, too.

-Sadly, you can't scarf down burgers and chocolate shakes like you did in your 20s and expect to lose weight.
+Sadly, you can't scarf down cupcakes and chocolate shakes like you did in your 20s and expect to lose weight.
 But you can still enjoy your favorite foods.
 You just might need to save them for when you really have a hankering—and say goodbye to the treats that fall lower on your list of craveables.
 Instead of mindlessly dipping into that bag of chips just because it's there, think about what would truly satisfy you.
 Is it chips or are you actually craving something else?
 If you decide the chips are worth the calories, then help yourself to a small serving, and savor every bite.
 (That means no mindless munching in front of the TV.)

-8. Watch your alcohol intake
+7. Watch your alcohol intake

 9. Move more

 Being over 40 doesn't automatically mean that you now have to cut out certain foods to get (or stay) slim—unless you know deep down that a food is truly getting in the way of your goals.
 "If having a square of chocolate leads to eating an entire bag of chocolate, having a square of chocolate does not work for you," Dr. Cederquist says.
 That might feel tough at first.
 But instead of seeing it as deprivation, reframe your decision as a choice—and a positive one at that.
 "Acknowledge that these foods don't work for you and the health goals that are important to you," Dr. Cederquist says.

 Lastly, keep in mind that the weight-loss strategies that work best for you could change down the road.
 "I find that for women over 40, myself included, it's vital to assess what you're doing each year," Largeman-Roth says.
 If your progress starts to stall, consider switching up parts of your diet or fitness plan.
 "Our bodies like a challenge," Largeman-Roth says.